-Anyone who has placed a call to a customer service contact center has heard this recording: “For quality and training purposes, this call may be recorded or monitored.”
-But what is quality in a call center, and how do managers use it to train agents and improve service?
+Anyone who has ever made a call to a customer service contact center has heard this recording: “this call may be recorded or monitored, for quality and training purposes.”

 What is quality in a call center?